 In CrossFit, building muscle is not an easy task because it incorporates hard work, training, and discipline.
-There are some athletes who go through training cycles, but still find it hard to show off their muscles.
-While there are so many other reasons behind this, one of the common and overlooked aspect of muscle building is CrossFit nutrition.
+Some athletes go through training cycles, but still, find it hard to show off their muscles.
+While there are so many other reasons behind this, one of the common and overlooked aspects of muscle building is CrossFit nutrition.

-Packing muscles and reducing body fat helps in making our bodies tighter and gives us the opportunity to burn more calories thus resulting into a leaner body.
+Packing muscles and reducing body fat helps in making our bodies tighter and gives us the opportunity to burn more calories thus resulting in a leaner body.
 The body system requires a certain combination of nutrients to build muscle.
 Gone are the days when you just concentrated on the number of calories.
-Today, you have to be careful on where the calories are coming from.
+Today, you have to be careful about where the calories are coming from.

 The debate around proteins is not about the viability of this nutrient in muscle building, but rather the required quantities for different levels of athlete activity.
 Currently, the recommendations are within the range of 0.5 grams and 2 grams per lb. of bodyweight.
-An athlete who weighs 150 lb. would thus be taking anything from 75 grams to 300 grams of protein per day.
+An athlete who weighs 150 lb. can take anything from 75 grams to 300 grams of protein per day.

 Before you begin your training, choose carbs that are slow burning such as rice, sweet potatoes, and pasta.
 The advantage of these is that they help in keeping your sugar levels consistent and help avoid crushes in energy.
 Post-training, carbs play a key role in repair and growth of muscles.